-All employees are required to report student complaints of bullying to the campus principal.
+All employees are required to report student complaints of bullying, including cyberbullying, to the campus principal.
 The district's policy includes definitions and procedures for reporting and investigating bullying of students and is reprinted below:

-This policy is outlined on the District's website at www.galenaparkisd.com.
-Under the Administration tab and then click on Policy Online.
+This policy is outlined on the District's website at www. galenaparkisd.com.
+Under the District Information tab and then click on Policy Online.